Art and exhibitions 2021

 Waves of the Soul © Tom Hammick.
 All rights reserved, DACS 2021

-This summer, Hammick’s exhibition of woodcuts and a remarkable series of etchings will be presented both online and on site.
+This summer, Hammick’s exhibition of woodcuts and a remarkable series of etchings are being presented both online and on site.

 In the gardens this summer are nine sculptures by Halima Cassell MBE.
 This will be Cassell’s first major exhibition of work since being recognised for her outstanding Services to Art in the 2020 New Year’s Honours List.